-As there are no municipal residential drinking water sources and the vulnerability scores for SGRAs and HVAs are less than 8, there are no significant risks in this area (Table 4.39).
-Tables 4.3 and 4.4 can be used in combination with Maps 4.91 and 4.92 to determine where chemical, pathogen, and DNAPL threats can be moderate and low threats in HVAs and SGRAs in Middlesex Centre.
-In addition, Appendix A (Tables 17 and 18) can be used to determine the types of activities that would be deemed drinking water threats in HVAs and SGRAs.
+As there are no municipal residential drinking water sources, there are no significant risks in this area (Table 4.39).
+Table 4.3 can be used in combination with Map 4.MC.HVA to determine where chemical, pathogen, and DNAPL threats can be moderate and low threats in HVAs in Middlesex Centre.
 There are no known conditions or issues in the portion of the municipality within the AB SPA (Table 4.40).